stoiant/console_sales_data_analyzer/README.md

 * VisualStudio 2017 or later
 * NuGet
-* .NET 4.5 installed `LINK TO DOWNLOAD`
+* .NET 4.6.1 installed `LINK TO DOWNLOAD`

 ## How to Run the tool

+`DataAnalyzer.exe --help `
+* Provides usage help

+`DataAnalyzer.exe -s sales_data.json -p product_data.json `

+To run the provided input if everything is in the same folder.

 ## Logging
+Basic logging is available and configurable.

 ## Return Codes
+0 - Upon Success
+2 - Upon Failure

 ## Limitations

-* single user
-* performance is not relevant
-* no support for Websockets
-* no support for chunking
-* limited response as it is written at once
-* running on port 8001(HTTP) and 8002(HTTPS)
-* relative url requests will fail due to /proxy/ not being used (e.g. viewing a website)
-* logging is for debug prupposes
+* invalid input is ignored
-* no TLS
-* response encoding set to `UTF-8` for custom messages
-* REQUEST_TIMEOUT set to 10 seconds
-* authentication is not supported
+* division by 0 is ignored
-* file transfer and limits in post not tested
+* limited testing performed
-* timeboxed solution to 3 hours
+* limited coverage due to time

 ## Testing